jeffersonfparil/poolgen/README.md

 - *Column 1*:       chromosome or scaffold name
 - *Column 2*:       locus position
 - *Column 3*:       reference allele, e.g. A, T, C, G
-- *Column 4 to n*:  colon-delimited allele counts: A:T:C:G:DEL:N, where "DEL" is deletion, and "N" is unclassified (one column per pool).
+- *Column/s 4 to n*:  colon-delimited allele counts: A:T:C:G:DEL:N, where "DEL" refers to insertion/deletion, and "N" is unclassified.
+A pool or population or polyploid individual is represented by a single column of this colon-delimited allele counts.

 ### Phenotypes